The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: Acknowledgments

 \section{Acknowledgments}

 A.R.M.\ and R.A.J.\ acknowledge support from the National Science Foundation under grant AST-2206492 and from the Nantucket Maria Mitchell Association.
 A.R.M., A.C.G., J.X.P., W.F., R.A.J., and N.T.\ acknowledge support from NSF grants AST-1911140, AST-1910471 and AST-2206490 as members of the Fast and Fortunate for FRB Follow-up team.
 A.C.G., W.F., and the Fong Group at Northwestern gratefully acknowledge support by the NSF under grant Nos.
 AST-1909358, AST-2206494, AST-2308182 and CAREER grant No. AST-2047919.
-A.T.D.\ acknowledges support through ARC Discovery Project DP220102305.
+S.B. is supported by Dutch Research Council (NWO) Veni Fellowship VI.Veni.212.058.
+A.T.D., J.J-S., R.M.S., and Y.W.\ acknowledge support through Australian Research Council Discovery Project DP220102305.
 W.F.\ gratefully acknowledges support by the David and Lucile Packard Foundation, the Alfred P.\ Sloan Foundation, and the Research Corporation for Science Advancement through Cottrell Scholar Award \#28284.
 M.G.\ is supported through UK STFC Grant ST/Y001117/1.
 M.G.\ acknowledges support from the Inter-University Institute for Data Intensive Astronomy (IDIA).
 IDIA is a partnership of the University of Cape Town, the University of Pretoria and the University of the Western Cape.
 For the purpose of open access, M.G. has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.
-J.J-S.\ and R.M.S.\ acknowledge support through Australian Research Council Discovery Project DP220102305.
-R.M.S.\ acknowledges support through Australian Research Council Future Fellowship FT190100155.
+M.G.\ and C.W.J.\ acknowledge support through Australian Research Council Discovery Project DP210102103.
+R.M.S.\ and P.A.U.\ acknowledge support through Australian Research Council Future Fellowship FT190100155.
 N.T.\ acknowledges support by FONDECYT grant 1252229.
+CRACO was funded through Australian Research Council Linkage Infrastructure Equipment, and Facilities grant LE210100107.
 This work is based on observations collected at the European Southern Observatory under ESO programmes 105.204W and 108.21ZF.

 This scientific work uses data obtained from Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.
 We acknowledge the Wajarri Yamaji People as the Traditional Owners and native title holders of the Observatory site.
 CSIRO’s ASKAP radio telescope is part of the Australia Telescope National Facility (\url{https://ror.org/05qajvd42}).
 Operation of ASKAP is funded by the Australian Government with support from the National Collaborative Research Infrastructure Strategy.
 ASKAP uses the resources of the Pawsey Supercomputing Research Centre.
 Establishment of ASKAP, Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory and the Pawsey Supercomputing Research Centre are initiatives of the Australian Government, with support from the Government of Western Australia and the Science and Industry Endowment Fund.